danielangus/leaf-classification/Proposal.md

 ### Problem Statement

-The problem is to correctly identify 99 different species of plants from their leaves.
+The problem is to correctly classify 99 different species of plants from their leaves.
+Each leaf is scanned, white on a black background.
+There is also a set of 192 extracted features from each leaf to aid in classification.
+This is a multi-class problem with 99 output classes.

 ### Datasets and Inputs